 Non-payment of Dues.
 All failed monthly subscription charges will be re-submitted for payment up to six additional times.
 A $10 late fee will be charged to the account of the Affiliate Member for any failed monthly subscriptions after 2 failed attempts.
+If deactivated due to non-payment, a $10 reactivation fee will be assessed if you choose to reactivate.
 If a Master Networks Affiliate Member has an outstanding balance, Affiliate Rewards payments will be withheld and may constitute grounds for disciplinary sanctions.

 30 Day Money Back Guarantee.
 If you are not fully satisfied with your Master Networks Membership you may submit a Deactivation Request in the Back Office within 30 days of the acceptance of your application (process of your first payment) and receive a refund of your first month’s dues.
 The refund excludes the non-refundable Application fee.

 Free from obligations.
 You agree that you are free from any and all contractual restrictions that would preclude your participation in Master Networks.

 Membership Claims.
 You agree to make no representations or claims about member benefits beyond those shown in official Master Networks’ literature.